SUPER ELMARIT R 15mm

 - Distortion: Super-Elmarit is up to 2%, Super-Elmar is up to 4%

-- The distributed book points out that the distortion curve is more important than the maximum value of distortion.
+- The article points out that the distortion curve is more important than the maximum value.

-- There are no other direct comparisons between the two, but the book does dedicate a lot of text to explaining the improvement in image quality.
+There is no other direct comparison between the two, but the article devotes a lot of text to explaining the improvement in image quality.

 As for the wider 14mm range, Sigma has released several 14mm prime lenses for SLR cameras in the past, with the 14mm F1.4 DG DN | Art | being the pinnacle.
 For mirrorless cameras, several manufacturers offer lenses such as the Sony FE 14mm F1.8 GM G Master (2021), Samyang 14mm F2.8, and Pergear 14mm F2.8 II.

-With the advent of the mirrorless era, advances in design software and manufacturing technology have made it possible to produce such wide-angle lenses relatively inexpensively.
-Nevertheless, the Super-Elmarit R 15mm will not fade away as the latest ultra-wide-angle lens for the Leica R mount.
+With the advent of the mirrorless era, the sophistication of design software and improvements in manufacturing technology have made it possible to produce such wide-angle lenses relatively cheaply.
+Still, the Super-Elmarit R 15mm will not fade as a Leica R mount lens, the last ultra-wide-angle lens.

 As a Leica R lens freak, I have been looking for this lens for a long time.
-I sometimes see it on eBay, but when I was thinking of buying it, the yen was depreciating, so the option of purchasing it from overseas had almost disappeared.
-At that time, a camera shop I am familiar with had acquired it from a collector, and I was asked to purchase it, and I was able to obtain a beautiful item complete with lens box and other accessories.
+I would occasionally see it on eBay, but when I was thinking of purchasing it, the yen was depreciating, so the option of purchasing from overseas had almost disappeared.
+At that time, a camera shop I’m familiar with had acquired one from a collector, so I was approached about purchasing it, and I was able to acquire a beautiful item complete with lens box and other accessories.

-Basically, lenses are owned by collectors, and they appear on the market as collectors get rid of unused ones as they get older.
-I think it’s interesting that when they appear, several lenses appear at the same time.
-As mentioned above, my own lens will eventually flow into the market.
+Lenses generally stay with the collector, and as the collector gets older, they appear on the market when they get rid of things they don’t use.
+I think it’s interesting that when they do appear, several lenses appear at the same time.
+As I mentioned earlier, my own lenses will eventually end up on the market as well.

-Among the R-mount lenses I would like to try is the APO-SUMMICRON-R 180mm, but although I have seen it quite often second-hand, it is expensive and I cannot afford it.
+Among the R-mount lenses I would like to try is the APO-SUMMICRON-R 180mm, but although I have seen it quite often second-hand, it is expensive and I can’t afford it.

 Specification